 One morning a few winters ago while preparing to fly out West for a weekend of interviews, I realized I needed to update my wardrobe with at least a couple items that looked like they had been designed in this decade and not the 1930’s.
 I’ve long favored a classic style, finding it complements my body type and look.
 I also often default to the jeans/t-shirt/hoodie mode when I know I’m not going to be seen by anyone other than my neighbors.
 Given that I was going to be spending three days with a search committee I felt I’d better at least look the part of a 21st century professional.

 A few hours later I found myself at the off-price store of a major department store.
 Before I go any further I must admit something: I hate shopping.
-I mean I really hate shopping.
+I mean, I really hate shopping.
 That’s why I love online retailers.
 I can find most anything I need without ever leaving the house.
 But not clothing.
 I’ve learned the hard way that sizing in the U.S. is a crapshoot.
 There seems to be no agreement as to what X, XL, 34/36, 16/34, etc. actually means.
 I find that I only go clothes shopping when I no longer have anything to wear.
 And even then I procrastinate and only with great effort and reluctance venture out into the world of retail.
-I know myself well enough to not even attempt a department store; just specialty stores, discount places, and maybe, if I’m feeling up for it, the Gap.
+I know myself well enough to stay clear of department stores; just specialty shops, discount places, and maybe, if I’m feeling up for it, the Gap.

 So, after having made my way downtown and into the afore-mentioned store, I quickly found and tried on a sweater, a pair of slacks, and a dress shirt that not only fit, but made me look like maybe I knew what I’m talking about.
 I was about to head to the checkout counter when my eyes were drawn to a chocolate brown Western shirt with raised little cream colored bumps—a sort of reverse embossing—with curved pockets and beautiful brown and white snaps rather than buttons.
 It was what I envisioned a contemporary male would wear when “chillin’” or “hangin’ out”, or “whatever.”
 Perfect for one of the dinners I knew I’d be having with the search committee.